HSNS: Hypersensitive Narcissism Scale

 Introduction

-Research distinguishes between two primary expressions of narcissistic personality: grandiose narcissism (overt, exhibitionistic, characterized by arrogance and entitlement) and vulnerable narcissism (covert, characterized by hypersensitivity, neuroticism, and defensiveness).
-While grandiose narcissists openly display their perceived superiority, vulnerable narcissists harbor similarly inflated self-views but express them through hypersensitivity to criticism, intense reactions to perceived slights, and defensive self-protection (Pincus et al., 2009).
+Research distinguishes two primary expressions of narcissism: a grandiose form (overt, exhibitionistic, marked by arrogance and open entitlement) and a vulnerable form (covert, marked by hypersensitivity, neuroticism, and defensiveness) (Wink, 1991; Pincus et al., 2009).
+Where grandiose narcissists display their perceived superiority, vulnerable narcissists harbor similarly inflated self-views but express them through sensitivity to criticism, intense reactions to perceived slights, and defensive self-protection.
+Narcissistic vulnerability involves the conscious experience of helplessness, low self-esteem, and shame, and the use of social avoidance to cope with threats to the self (Pincus et al., 2009).
+Such individuals may alternate between fantasies of greatness and feelings of unworthiness, pairing defensive self-enhancement with vulnerability to ego threat (Wink, 1991).

 Theoretical Foundation